Devoted wife and mother to three fur-kids and most recently, one tiny human.

-Bottom line: it’s perfectly safe to feed your dog several raw eggs a week, as long as it’s not a mainstay of his diet.
+Bottom line: it may be safe to feed your dog several raw eggs a week, as long as it’s not a mainstay of his diet.
 If you notice stomach upset then feed less, as eggs are rich and high in protein.
 It may take some time to adjust.
-If you’re very concerned about potential risks you can always cook the egg.
-Although some health benefits are lost, there are still many vitamins and nutrients in a cooked egg, with none of the risk.

 My biggest fear when buying eggs, either for my dog or myself, is whether I can trust the farmer.
 I buy local, organic, farm-fresh eggs as often as I can, straight from the farmer.
-I do live in rural Northern California where I have a ton of access to farm fresh food.
-If you can purchase eggs straight from an organic farmer, I highly encourage you to try them.
+I do live in rural, Northern California where I have a ton of access to farm-fresh food.
+If you can purchase eggs straight from an organic farmer, do it!
 They're incredibly flavorful and often higher in nutrition than commercially grown eggs.

-If I can't buy farm-direct, I'll go with a brand I trust.y.
-A quick online search will usually tell you if your organic source can be trusted.
-I look for hens that are 100% free range (meaning they can come and go whenever they please) and fed a 100% organic diet.
+If I can't buy farm-direct, I'll go with a brand I trust.
+I look for hens that are 100% free-range (meaning they can come and go whenever they please) and fed a 100% organic diet.